Douglous-Sobei/TMDb_Movie_Analysis/README.md

 # TMDb_Movie_Analysis
-I chose The TMDb Movie Data Set for data analysis.
+> I chose The TMDb Movie Data Set for data analysis.
 It contains information about 10,000 movies collected from the Movie Database(TMDb), including user ratings and revenue.
 In my analysis, I would like to check other interesting parts of the dataset.

+> The data set was characterized with errors on budget and revenue.
+I removed the clolumns to fix the dataset.

+> Unpopular movies were found to have less popularity compared to the other movies.

+> Avatar movie was the most profitable movie

+> The budget of films in the earlier years were lower as compared to the later years

+> However, the data set was characterized with errors on budget and revenue.
+I removed the clolumns to fix the dataset.